whatwg/html/CONTRIBUTING.md

  - **Usage of positional, optional, and named[^1] (i.e., linkable) parameters**.
 See [this logic](https://docs.google.com/document/d/1yxnzjRDVmAR5CC9GcAyY448lBD0u0E98eUEMHDhx1Dw/edit?disco=AAAAeXYly54) for how to order and refer to these.
  - **Nesting 3+ conditions** in an "if all of the following are true" clause, for readability.
 [Example](https://github.com/whatwg/html/pull/9778#discussion_r1540615160).
  - **Conjugating algorithm invocations inline** so they read more naturally in English, instead of more procedurally.
 [Example](https://github.com/whatwg/html/pull/9778#discussion_r1574075112).

-Prefer American English to British English.
-Examples:
+ - Prefer American English to British English; see the [WHATWG style guide](https://whatwg.org/style-guide).

- - "implement**e**r" instead of "implement**o**r"
- - "e.g.," vs "e.g."
- - "i.e.," vs "i.e."

 [^1]: For example, see parameters like https://html.spec.whatwg.org/C#navigation-referrer-policy, which are named/linkable parameters in an algorithm's declaration.